Frequently Asked Questions

 Grocery shopping is available to people who have difficulty getting out to the store to shop for themselves due to health, transportation, or other issues.

-What stores can I have my shopping done?
+What grocery stores can I use?

 Our shoppers can shop at Giant, Redner’s Markets, and Weis.